JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-The-Revolutionists.md

     - Shain Stroff
 orchestra:
 # The Revolutionists
-Genres:
+genres:
   - Play
   - Historical
   - Comedy-Drama
-Description: "Dive into the fierce and funny world of *The Revolutionists*, where four women of the French Revolution collide in a tale of political intrigue, wit and sisterhood."
+description: "Dive into the fierce and funny world of *The Revolutionists*, where four women of the French Revolution collide in a tale of political intrigue, wit and sisterhood."
 photos:
 - photo: 2024-The-Revolutionists-01.webp
   photo_attr: Mike Kitaif